FlowFuse/flowfuse/docs/install/kubernetes/digital-ocean.md

     enabled: true
 ```

-Then we use this to install FlowForge
+Then we use this to install FlowFuse

 ```bash
 helm upgrade --install --kubeconfig ./k8s-flowforge-kubeconfig.yml \